sonniebailey/sonniebailey.github.io/about-content.md

 In terms of what the advice and insights you'll receive – that depends on you, your circumstances, your values and priorities, and your tolerance for risk.
 I can't tell you ahead of time what they will be, until we've had the conversations in question.
 I've found that everyone takes different things away from engaging with Fairhaven Wealth.

 Some engagements centre more narrowly about a specific decision or set of decisions.
 For example, what to do with a lump sum of money or how to build a strategy after repaying the mortgage.
 Or getting confidence about whether and when you'll be able to retire comfortably.
-Even when the engagements have a narrow focus, whatever decisions that are available to you are contextualised within the broader scope of your situations.
+Even when the engagements have a narrow focus, whatever decisions that are available to you are contextualised within the broader scope of your situation.

 Some engagements are more high-level.
 They are more about looking at your situation holistically, getting an external perspective of where you are and where you're going, and having someone ask you things you might have not have considered.

-If I'm truly candid, I don't consider Fairhaven Wealth's core value proposition to relate to specific financial advice.
-The service is about taking a bigger picture perspective, including whether and how financial products might fit into your situation, and how you might think about them.
-It's about aligning your decisions – financial and otherwise – with your values and priorities.
+To be truly candid, I don't consider Fairhaven Wealth's core value proposition to relate to specific financial advice.
+The service is about taking a bigger picture perspective, understanding how you define "wealth", and only at that point do we consider whether and how financial products might fit into your situation.
+Fundamentally, it's about aligning your decisions – financial and otherwise – with your values and priorities.

 ### How clients have benefited from working with Fairhaven Wealth